How Much Does it Cost to Live the FIRE Life?

 3. Why include mortgages?

 Mortgages are a touchy category!
 Some people feel strongly about including mortgage payments.
 Others?
 Not so much.
-As for me, I can see the value with either approach.
+As for me, I can see the value of both approaches.

 On one hand, including mortgage payments reflects the real cost to live in a given location.
 On the other, many people (especially in the FIRE community) are mortgage-free.
 Including mortgage payments could make the numbers in this series difficult to compare.